 - Do you plan to employ traditional media in concert with your new website?
-Do you currently use unique URLs and landing pages to track traditional campaigns?
+Are you currently using unique URLs and landing pages to track traditional campaigns?

-- Do you plan to implement online media/advertising coordinated with your new website?
+- Ever planned to implement online media/advertising coordinated with your new website?
 Do you currently use online tracking mechanisms for those campaigns as well?

 - Identify other goals or plans for using Web technology to support additional promotional strategies/tactics.

 ByteCode develops complex data-driven web applications and websites that reduce Total Cost of Ownership.
 Our powerful toolset and two decades of hands-on experience provide freedom for non-technical users to manage their own updates—including database modifications—quickly and easily.